Board of Directors Election - Winter 2025

 We are using rank-choice voting!

 See below for information on how rank choice voting works.
-For a demo and more informatoin, head here.
+For a demo and more information, head here.

 How do "rounds" work?